 Put a headdress and beads on Bundini and you’d have a witch doctor.
 And I don’t mean that in any negative sense.
 There’s good witch doctors, you know… — Chris Dundee

 Drew “Bundini” Brown is the greatest hype man in boxing history.
 No one else comes close.
 I can watch the end of the “Rumble in the Jungle” twenty times more and still get chills, in particular because of Bundini, wrestling his way to Ali, hailing him through tears of joy.

-He got the name “Bundini” in the Navy when he was leaving the port of Beirut and a Lebanese family, whose daughter he’d taken up with, and who loved him too, called out the word from the dock as the ship pulled away (he’d always pronounce it “Bodini,” as did Ali).
+He got the name “Bundini” in the Navy when he was leaving a port in India and some young women called out the word (meaning “lover”) from the dock as the ship pulled away.
+(He’d always pronounce it “Bodini,” as did Ali).
 He settled in Harlem after his discharge and struck up a friendship with a local fighter named Johnny Bratton, and worked the counter at a friend’s place called Shelton’s Rib House.
 Shelton’s was two doors down from Ray Robinson’s bar, “Sugar Ray’s.”